b-m-f/WirtBot/Website/content/announcements/update-4.md

 The interface now has an option to specify the hostname/IP of the WirtBot.

+### Multiarch

+WirtBot can now run on both AMD64 and ARM64.

+Unfortunately this makes the build-pipeline quite slow, but hey atleast you can now run the WirtBot on ARM devices if you want.

 ## End

 Thats it.
 Well except for the updated setup documentation that is.